 Inventories are recorded at the lower of cost and net realisable value.
 Cost of inventory is determined on the first in first out ("FIFO") basis.
 The cost of finished goods and work in progress comprises raw material, direct labour, other direct costs and related production overheads, but excludes borrowing costs.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and selling expenses.

 Trade and other receivables

-Trade and other receivables, except for prepaid taxes and advances to supplies, are initially recognised at fair value and are subsequently measured at amortised cost using the effective interest method.
+Trade and other receivables are initially recognised at fair value and are subsequently measured at amortised cost using the effective interest method.

 Cash and cash equivalents